 Occurs when a caregiver or any other person knowingly neglects or causes harm to a vulnerable adult.
 Elder abuse can take many shapes including Physical Abuse, Sexual Abuse, Emotional Abuse, Neglect, Abandonment, Self-neglect, Exploitation, and Financial Abuse.

 This occurs when you receive an unsolicited call from someone pretending to be from technical support.
 The fraudsters pretend to be from a well-known company often using technical language and claiming to be calling to fix a problem with your computer.
 They will try to convince you to allow them to gain access to your computer, once they receive control of your computer they will search for personal and financial data and often infect the computer with malicious software designed to continue to feed them information unbeknownst to you.

-Congratulations, you’re the winners of $5,000,000.00 in the Grand Sweepstakes!
+Congratulations, you’re the winner of $5,000,000.00 in the Grand Sweepstakes!
 Just pay the taxes, lawyer fees, customs fees, IRS penalties, etc. to get your money.
 These scams are always the same, pay a little money now and get a large sum later.
 The problem is these are always fraud and you will pay these small fees over and over and will NEVER receive a payout.
 Unless you buy a ticket or enter a lottery, you can’t win a prize.
 All legitimate lotteries will take the fees or taxes from the winnings.
 You will never have to come up with money before you receive your prize.
-Requests to pay money up front are always a red flag.
+Requests to pay money upfront are always a red flag.

 Check Washing is a process when ink is chemically removed from a stolen check.
-The check is then re-written to a different merchant or company for a higher amount, and cashed.
+The check is then re-written to a different merchant or company for a higher amount and cashed.
 These checks are often retrieved by the fraudsters from residential mailboxes.